JavascriptMick/supanuxt-saas/README.md

 - [x] Gen/Regen an invite link to allow users to join a team
 - [x] Team administrators and owners can accept pending invites
 - [x] Team administrators and owners can administer the permissions (roles) of other team members on the Accounts page
+- [ ] Team owners can remove users from team

 ### Plans and Pricing
 - [x] Manage multiple Plans each with specific Feature flags and Plan limits